SMND RAG has members from a variety of backgrounds, united by the common goal of fighting MND.

 We always welcome new members so if you would like to find out more please email firstname.lastname@example.org.

 Full members are invited to attend quarterly face to face meetings and will get monthly updates via email or letter about group activities.
-There is also the facility to Skype in if the individual is unable to attend the meeting in person.
+There is also the facility to join meetings by video-call in if the individual is unable to attend meetings in person.

 A new initiative is associate membership which allows people to join SMND RAG entirely remotely without the need for travel to Sheffield for our quarterly meetings.
 All you need is access to email and an enthusiasm to get involved.